 The Duke of York has been dealt a major blow after a sponsor of his flagship business project said it was not renewing support – as calls continued for him to make a statement about Jeffrey Epstein.

-The royal was caught up in further controversy when a newspaper columnist claimed Andrew used a racially-offensive word during a Buckingham Palace meeting in 2012.
+The duke was caught up in further controversy when a newspaper columnist claimed Andrew used a racially-offensive word during a Buckingham Palace meeting in 2012.

-The Queen and other senior royals are said to “back and believe” Andrew’s defence of himself in the BBC interview “100 per cent”, sources have told the Evening Standard.
+The Queen and other senior royals are said to “back and believe” Andrew’s defence of himself in the BBC interview “100%”, sources told the Evening Standard.

-One alleged Epstein victim gave an emotional account of her ordeal as she launched a civil lawsuit against the sex offender’s estate and made a direct appeal to the royal after her lawyer Gloria Allred called on him to make a statement.
+One alleged Epstein victim gave an emotional account of her ordeal as she launched a civil lawsuit against the sex offender’s estate and made a direct appeal to the duke after her lawyer, Gloria Allred, called on him to make a statement.

 The 31-year-old – known only as Jane Doe 15 – said: “I would also like to say I agree with Gloria that Prince Andrew, and any others that are close to Epstein, should come forward and give a statement under oath on what information they have.”

-The termly student jury at Huddersfield University, where Andrew is chancellor, has voted on a motion to lobby the duke to resign – the result of the ballot will be published in the next few days.
+The student jury at Huddersfield University, where Andrew is chancellor, passed a motion to lobby the duke to resign, with a full statement expected from the Students’ Union on Tuesday.

-KPMG’s sponsorship contract with Andrew’s Pitch@Palace, a mentoring scheme for tech start-ups and entrepreneurs, expired at the end of October and would not be renewed, a source told PA Media.
+KPMG’s sponsorship contract with Andrew’s Pitch@Palace, a mentoring scheme for tech start-ups and entrepreneurs, expired at the end of October and will not be renewed, a source told the PA news agency.

 A spokesman for Buckingham Palace said: “KPMG’s contract with Pitch@Palace ended at the end of October.
 A full programme of Pitch@Palace events is continuing across the United Kingdom.”